 • Press [UP]+[DOWN] for 3 seconds to lock or unlock the base station.
 Pressing [MENU] will still function to view screens, but [SET] will no longer start any editing.
-ClearScanTM, First use, Factory default are no longer accessible.
-The intercom channel A and B front panel 2-wire/4-wire selection is also locked into place.
+Scan, First use, Factory default are no longer accessible.
+The intercom front panel 2-wire/4-wire selection is also locked into place.
 A padlock icon will be displayed on the second line of the display to the far left as an indication that the base station is locked out.